About renewable fuels

 • the production of renewable fuels can have less energy use, reduced water and improved technologies for the use of waste

-• the use of renewable fuels has the potential to reduce greenhouse gas (GHG) emissions by about one million tonnes each year (equivalent to taking 260,000 vehicles off Alberta's roads each year); new, more efficient technologies will further reduce GHG emissions
+• the use of renewable fuels in Alberta has the potential to reduce greenhouse gas (GHG) emissions up to one million tonnes each year (equivalent to taking 260,000 vehicles off Alberta's roads each year); new, more efficient technologies will further reduce GHG emissions

 Contact